nyx-land/cobweb/README.md

 Cobweb also has the advantage of being generated from the W3 spec rather than at the discretion of the implementer or by relying on a simple non-validating macro system.
 It turns out that it's rather trivial to do this thanks to the machine-readable version that W3 provides, and with how important backwards-compatibility is for the web it's unlikely that it'll change drastically anytime soon.

-<a id="org6acd147"></a>
+<a id="org3b2428c"></a>

 ## Why would I want this?

-You may not have any use case for this and be better off with Spinneret or CL-WHO, but for my own purposes, I wanted to be able to implement some fancy features for Cobweb's sister project Widow and being able to use the MOP seemed like the best way to do it.
+You may not have any use case for this and be better off with Spinneret or CL-WHO, but for my own purposes, I wanted to be able to implement some fancy features for Cobweb's sister project Widow (TBD when it's in a working enough state to put up somewhere publicly) and being able to use the MOP seemed like the best way to do it.

-<a id="org788c030"></a>
+<a id="orgc04c24b"></a>

 ## Caveats & Self-Criticism

 At the moment I have the `SEARCH`, `TIME`, and `MAP` HTML tags commented out because they conflict with the ANSI Common Lisp symbols.
-I wanted Cobweb to be as natural and fast as possible to use within Common Lisp: no intermediary parsing step, no weird naming schemes for the HTML tags, no having to call functions to escape from a parsing context like CL-WHO does, no hacking together a templating system using CL macros.
-But this has the cost that there are naming conflicts, and I haven't yet decided how I want to handle it.
+I wanted Cobweb to be as natural and fast as possible to use within Common Lisp: no intermediary parsing step, no weird naming schemes for the HTML tags, no having to call functions to escape from a parsing context like CL-WHO does, no hacking together a templating system using CL macros like Spinneret does.
+No shade against either of those projects, they just didn't feel right to use for me.
+My design however has the cost of naming conflicts, and I haven't yet decided how I want to handle it.

-Cobweb is in need of additional dogfooding, and is not yet 1.0 ready, so the API may change while I continue to hash out the design of this thing.
+Cobweb is also in need of additional dogfooding, and is not yet 1.0 ready, so the API may change while I continue to hash out the design of this thing.
 But it's been working quite well for me so far.

-<a id="org16dfb13"></a>
+<a id="org3a08646"></a>

 ## Installation